 30.10 - 2017.
-Category: News UK company building wind park in occupied Western SaharaMorocco and Siemens press on with their plans to generate energy in the human rights black-spot that is Western Sahara: the first controversial wind farm near Boujdour is expected to be operational in December 2018, built by a UK company.
+Category: Archive 2017 UK company building wind park in occupied Western SaharaMorocco and Siemens press on with their plans to generate energy in the human rights black-spot that is Western Sahara: the first controversial wind farm near Boujdour is expected to be operational in December 2018, built by a UK company.

 01.09 - 2017.
-Category: News Saharawi organisations slam EU over trade talks with Morocco"Seeking to circumvent the ECJ’s ruling, directly challenges the credibility of the EU, and significantly damages the potential for progress through the UN-led negotiation process", Saharawi groups qualify the EU's talks with Morocco regarding Western Sahara trade, in their letter to the EU's Foreign Affairs Chief.
+Category: Archive 2017 Saharawi organisations slam EU over trade talks with Morocco"Seeking to circumvent the ECJ’s ruling, directly challenges the credibility of the EU, and significantly damages the potential for progress through the UN-led negotiation process", Saharawi groups qualify the EU's talks with Morocco regarding Western Sahara trade, in their letter to the EU's Foreign Affairs Chief.

 03.03 - 2017.
 Category: Archive 2017 The Vigeo Eiris shock: from ethics to occupationThe UK-French company Vigeo Eiris advising investors on the occupations of Palestine and Crimea is facilitating the Moroccan government’s energy projects in occupied Western Sahara.
 The ethical investor community is baffled.
 Read all here.